nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch2-linreg/2017-12-03-single-variable.md

 > **Note:** The choice to square \\(y'(x_i, a, b) - y_i\\) is somewhat arbitrary.
 Though we need to make it positive, we could achieve this in many ways, such as taking the absolute value.
 In a sense, the choice of models and loss functions is one of the creative aspect of machine learning, and often a certain loss function is chosen simply because it produces satisfying results.
 Manipulating the loss function to achieve more satisfying results will be done in a later chapter.
 > However, there is also a concrete mathematical reason for why we specifically square it.
 It's too much to go into here, but it will be explored in [bonus chapter 2.8](/books/tensorflow/book/ch2-linreg/mle.html)

-Creating loss functions (and this exact loss function) will continue to be used throughout this book, from the most simple to more complex models.
+Creating loss functions (and this exact loss function) will continue to be used throughout this guide, from the most simple to more complex models.

 ### Optimizing the model